engineyard/ey-docs/pages/upgrading-to-ruby19.md

 Each environment is associated with a specific version of the runtime that is used to run all applications contained in that environment.

-<b>Important!</b> It is highly recommended that you first test Ruby 1.9 in a new staging environment with your existing application.
+**Important!** It is highly recommended that you first test Ruby 1.9 in a new staging environment with your existing application.

 ## To create a Ruby 1.9 environment for your application